-To date, approximately 875 miles of the 1,400 have been inventoried and once the inventory is completed a determination would be made on the number of miles of road required for management of the Preserve.
-Through forest restoration efforts, the existing roads that are unneeded for future management would then be closed, decommissioned or obliterated.
-Presently, the Trust, with the assistance of the Forest Service, has upgraded over 18 miles of road to all-weather gravel standards so they are usable for passenger vehicles and are more environmentally stable.
+The Trust, with the assistance of the Forest Service, has upgraded over 25 miles of road to all-weather gravel standards so they are usable for passenger vehicles and are more environmentally stable.
 To enhance safety and public viewing of the preserve, the kiosks, scenic turnouts, and a new gate have been installed.
 In addition, the entry to and exit from New Mexico Highway 4, the main access road to the preserve, has been reconfigured to meet traffic and road safety requirements.

-Rehabilitating deteriorating infrastructure such as buildings, roads and water systems has proven to be an expensive and time-consuming endeavor.
+To date, approximately 900 miles of the 1,400 have been inventoried and once the inventory is completed a determination would be made on the number of miles of road required for management of the Preserve.
+Through forest restoration efforts, the existing roads that are unneeded for future administrative use would then be closed, decommissioned or obliterated.
+Rehabilitating deteriorating infrastructure such as buildings, roads and water systems has proven to be an expensive and time-consuming endeavor, perhaps more so than originally envisioned.
 Many of these obligations will need to be addressed in any future management regime for the Preserve.